mpalet/zerotier-dns/README.md

 If your ZeroTier network interface is not called `zt0`, then you should add `--interface=<your ZeroTier interface>` (or `--interface=` to listen on all interfaces).
 It is recommended to use a configuration file instead of these command-line arguments (see ["Configuration"](#configuration) section below).

-Once the server is running you will be able to resolve ZeroTier network member names by querying it directly:
+Once the server is running you will be able to resolve ZeroTier member names by querying it directly:

 ```bash
 dig @<server address> <member name>.<ztdns domain>